cylindo-engineering/cms-tech-test/README.md

 _Key Features:_

 - The user should be able to use drag to browse through images.
-- Clicking on an image will zoom the image to its 4k version.
-- When zoomed-in, the viewer should no longer browse through images on drag but instead move the viewport of the image.
-Clicking the image again will zoom out.
 - Use the Cylindo API to fetch the images you need.
 Api is [here](https://learn.cylindo.com/hc/en-us/articles/360005334798-API)
   - Use customer 4404 and ARCHIBALDCHAIR
   - Ex: content.cylindo.com/api/v2/4404/products/ARCHIBALDCHAIR/frames/1/ will get you the first frame.
 Change to …/frames/2/ for second frame etc. (Max 32 frames).